No Records Found

 - Most Famous Guests: Laurel & Hardy, J.K.
 Rowling, Oprah Winfrey, The Queen Mother, Elizabeth Taylor.
 For over a hundred years the imposing 5 star Balmoral Hotel has sat at Edinburgh, Scotland’s most prestigious address; No. 1 Princes Street.
 The historic building and its grand clock tower are city landmarks and the hotel’s reputation here, as the ultimate in old fashioned sophistication and style, is second to none.
 Enjoy fine dining at its Michelin starred restaurant, sooth any strains at the award winning spa facilities, sample some Scotch at the famous Balmoral Whisky Bar which has over 500 varieties in total, and/or just relax, wander around and enjoy the delightfully civil atmosphere of this very special historic hotel.
 THE ACCOMMODATION: The Balmoral describes itself as the ‘perfect marriage of tradition and modernity’ and though the modern is present it is the tradition that makes the building so unique and aesthetically pleasing.
 It is a classic 19th century homage to Renaissance architecture with bold, broad staircases, towering columns and large windows.
 There is a total of 168 rooms and 20 suites to choose from, all of which were individually styled by the designer Olga Polizzi in more, but not overtly so, contemporary READ MORE

 - The 5 Star Lympstone Manor Hotel in South Devon is a Georgian era manor house turned exclusive contemporary hotel that has realistic ambitions to become one of South West England’s very finest.
 It describes itself as a ”new generation’ country house hotel and it oozes style and class; the superb interior design blending old and new with great panache.
 The setting is tremendous too with gardens running all the way down to the Exe estuary and the Jurassic Coast, and to top it all it has a restaurant that achieved its first Michelin star within six months of opening.
 THE ACCOMMODATION: They have a range of individually styled, soundproofed rooms and suites all with hand crafted beds, temperature regulating duvets, plush fabrics and stylish furniture.
 Many come with balconies with estuary views and some of the suites have an outdoor hot tub on the private terrace.
-Check out your options on the booking page here.
 The bathrooms are particularly fantastic at Lympstone with enormous rainfall showers, romantic roll top baths and luxury L’Occitane toiletries.
 The hotel in general has an immaculate sense of style and there is much to learned here about interior design and attention to detail.
-Classic and READ MORE
+Classic and contemporary art go hand in hand, warm, soothing colours READ MORE

 - The Lanesborough, on Hyde Park Corner, has perhaps London’s most prestigious address and consistently appears near the top of any sensible list of that city’s finest luxury hotels, with its double Michelin Starred Céleste Restaurant being an added bonus.
 A Grade II listed, Neoclassical building, it was built in 1827 during the reign of George IV to replace the previous mansion built by the 2nd Viscount Lanesborough in 1719, when the first King George; George I, was on the throne.
 The present day hotel is a stunning place, lavishly furnished in late Georgian/Regency style, it offers a level of luxury and class that few hotels in London, or anywhere else in the world for that matter, can match.
 For all its opulence though what also makes the Lanesborough stand out is its surprisingly down to earth, friendly ambience.
 THE ACCOMMODATION: The Lanesborough has 93 rooms and 43 suites to choose from, with la crème de la crème being the incredibly opulent, 363 m² – 3900 square feet, Lanesborough Suite.
 All the rooms and suites are doubles though an extra bed can also be provided if needed.
 The interior design at the Lanesborough, both in the accommodation and throughout the hotel READ MORE